 Mandatory Methods Course.
-All history majors must complete HIST 199 or s40, Introduction to Historical Methods, which focuses on critical analysis, research skills, and historiography.
+All history majors must complete HIST 199, Introduction to Historical Methods, which focuses on critical analysis, research skills, and historiography.
 Students are strongly advised to take this course in their sophomore year, and must do so by the end of their junior year.
 This course is a prerequisite for registering for the senior thesis.

 Senior Thesis.
 A senior history major writes a thesis in the fall (HIST 457) or winter semester (HIST 458).
 Thesis writing develops the skills learned in earlier courses and demonstrates the ability to work independently as a historian.
 To facilitate thesis planning and advising, all majors must complete a thesis abstract before taking either HIST 457 or HIST 458.
 Ordinarily, students should be on campus the semester prior to writing the senior thesis.

 Pass/Fail Grading Option.
 Pass/fail grading may not be elected for courses applied toward the major.